 Logistics Lingo

-3PL (third-party logistics) partners are outsourcers that handle warehousing, fulfillment and returns of certain goods for a fee.
+3PL (third-party logistics) partners are outsourcers that handle warehousing, fulfilment and returns of certain goods for a fee.

 Inbound logistics refers to purchasing and arranging the transportation of products, parts, materials and finished inventory from suppliers to a company’s warehouse or manufacturing plant.